 Provide the street address of the site(s) for the project.
-Please include the town/suburb, state and postcode.
+Please include the town/suburb, state, and postcode.
 Where there are multiple sites, please specify the addresses for all sites.
 Where an exact street address is not available, please provide details of the site locality (i.e. nearest main road).
+Select "Submit" to save the address and return to the main Contract Declaration page.